pitbull homeowners insurance

 Breed Restrictions

 The rationale behind these restrictions is rooted in the insurance industry’s risk assessment.
 Dog-related injuries, particularly bites, can be costly, with the average claim hovering around $44,760.
 To mitigate these costs, insurers often exclude certain breeds from coverage or require owners to pay higher premiums.
-The breeds deemed most risky are often those that are powerful and have a history or reputation for aggression, even if individual dogs may not exhibit these traits.
+The most risky breeds are usually powerful and have a history or reputation for aggression, even if individual dogs may not exhibit these traits.

 Despite these restrictions, some insurance companies have adopted more flexible policies.
-For instance, State Farm evaluates dogs on an individual basis, considering the dog’s behavior rather than its breed when underwriting policies.
-This approach acknowledges that not all dogs within a breed are dangerous and that responsible pet ownership plays a crucial role in preventing dog-related incidents.
+For instance, State Farm evaluates dogs individually, considering their behavior rather than their breed when underwriting policies.
+This approach acknowledges that not all dogs within a breed are dangerous and that responsible pet ownership is crucial in preventing dog-related incidents.

 Liability Coverage